US STOCKS-Wall Street ends lower as war in Ukraine stirs uncertainty | Business

 US STOCKS-Wall Street ends lower as war in Ukraine stirs uncertainty

-Wall Street ended lower on Thursday, with growth stocks including Tesla and Amazon losing ground as the Ukraine crisis kept investors on edge.
+Wall Street ended lower on Thursday, with growth stocks including Tesla and Amazon denting the Nasdaq, as the Ukraine crisis kept investors on edge.
+Tesla dropped 4.6% and Amazon lost 2.7%, both contributing more than any other stocks to the Nasdaq's steep decline.

 - Country: